 - In the event of a serious or potentially life-threatening situation, local, national, and or international authorities should be informed and their advice sought.

-- Appropriate Good Manufacturing Practices should be applied in the production of APIs for use in clinical trials with a suitable mechanism of approval of each batch.
+- Appropriate Good Manufacturing Practices should be applied in the production of APIs for use in clinical trials with a suitable mechanism for approval of each batch.

-- A quality unit free from production should be established for approval or rejection of each batch of API for using it in clinical trials.
+- Quality units free from production should be established for approval or rejection of each batch of API for use in clinical trials.

-- Quality measures should include a system for testing of raw materials, packaging materials, intermediates and APIs.
+- Quality measures should include a system for testing raw materials, packaging materials, intermediates, and APIs.

-- Labelling for APIs intended for use in clinical trials should be appropriately controlled and should identify the material as being for investigational purposes.
+- Labeling of APIs intended for use in clinical trials should be appropriately controlled and should identify the material as being for investigation purposes.